arthurlin0722/arthurlin0722.github.io/_pages/about.md

 Before coming to MIT, I participated in the International Physics Olympiad and Asian Physics Olympiad as a representive of Taiwan.
 I came in 11th in the 2022 International Physics Olympiad organized in Switzerland.
 After competeing in IPhO, I started tutoring high school students to promote physics by making connections between high school physics and more advanced concepts through a problem-solving based approach.

 In my free time, I enjoy volleyball, cooking, and speedcubing.
 I am a setter at the MIT men's volleyball club, a proud fried chicken/mushroom chef at the MIT Association of Taiwanese Students, and a slow braised dishes enjoyer.
 I also enjoy learning new things about different cultural traditions and languages.
+I speak Mandarin and Taiwanese Hokkien (a.k.a Taiwanese/Taiwan Minanese) as a native speaker, English as my main language used in professional settings, and I have been learning German for roughly a year, with which I hopefully will continue.